microsoft/calculator-specs/active/RunningConversions/README.md

-> See comments in Markdown for tips on how to use this spec template

 ### Problem Statement
 Distance running is a constant interplay between space, time, and pain.
 Eavesdrop into any discussion between runners, and you’ll be constantly hearing about paces, race times, interval splits, and hitting the wall.
 Athletes and coaches need